-In recent years there has been considerable interest in the construction of super high-rise buildings.
-From the prior art, various procedures and devices for surveys during and after the phase of erection of a high-rise building are known.
+In recent years there has been considerable interest in the construction of super high-rise buildings that are key components of the new vertical cities.
 High-rise buildings are subject to strong external tilt effects caused, for instance, by wind pressures, unilateral thermal effects by exposure to sunlight, and unilateral loads.
-Such effects are a particular challenge in the phase of construction of a high-rise building, inasmuch as the high-rise building under construction is also subject to tilt effects, and will at least temporarily lose its - as a rule exactly vertical - alignment.
+Such effects are a particular challenge in the phase of construction of a high-rise building, in as much as the high-rise building under construction is also subject to tilt effects, and will at least temporarily lose its - as a rule exactly vertical - alignment.
 Yet construction should progress in such a way that the building is aligned as planned, and particularly so in the vertical, when returning into an un-tilted basic state.